 1-2 weeks after birth, its skin becomes gray and its hair becomes black.
 Its fur may be a slight pink which results from its chemical reaction with its mother's saliva.

-Panda diplomacy
+Panda Diplomacy

 In the 1970s, giant pandas were given to American and Japanese Zoos as gifts, forming a significant part of China's diplomacy, and marking the first cultural exchanges between China and the West.
 This practice has been called "panda diplomacy".

 By 1984, the practice has been changed.
 China began to offer giant pandas to other countries only on 10-year loans, with conditions including an annual fee of up to US$ 1 million and a provision that any cub born during the loan belongs to China.
-Since 1998, only a US zoo is allowed by the United States Fish and Wildlife Service to import a giant panda on the condition that the zoo can ensure China will spend more than 50% of its loan fee on the conservation on the giant panda and its habitat, as a result of a World Wildlife Fund lawsuit.
+Since 1998, only a US zoo has been allowed by the United States Fish and Wildlife Service to import a giant panda on the condition that the zoo can ensure China will spend more than 50% of its loan fee on the conservation of the giant panda and its habitat, as a result of a World Wildlife Fund lawsuit.

 Conservation

-The giant panda is one of the world's most adored and protected rare animals, and is one of the few in the world whose natural inhabitant status was able to gain a UNESCO World Heritage Site designation.
+The giant panda is one of the world's most adored and protected rare animals and is one of the few in the world whose natural inhabitant status was able to gain a UNESCO World Heritage Site designation.
 With China's conservation efforts, the giant panda has been reclassified from "endangered" to "vulnerable" by the International Union for Conservation of Nature in 2016.
 According to the statistics in 2015, 1864 giant pandas live in the wild, and about 300 pandas live in zoos and conservation centers around the world.

 Chengdu Research Base of Giant Panda Breeding